damiankoper/statscore-exercise/README.md

 Alongside the command, we can implement a Controller consuming `IngressService` exposing the feature as HTTP API.

 ### Project apps and libs structure
-The Project is a monorepo managed by NX and is divided into apps and libs.
+The project is a monorepo managed by NX and is divided into apps and libs.
 Applications can only import libraries and libraries can only import other libraries.
 This allows to development and testing of libraries in isolation and forces the team to respect module boundaries.

 The diagram below shows proposed repository structure.
 Emphasized items are implemented libraries.